 \subsection{Crowdsourcing model}

-As is standard practice, we employ the Dawid-Skene model for a crowdsourcing problem~\cite{dawid1979maximum}.
-A crowdsourcing problem consists $N$ tasks, each of which is considered a binary labeling task.
-Binary tasks can represent image classification tasks, survey questions, and so forth, and while relatively simplistic, binary labeling forms the basis of most crowdsourcing models.
-The binary task model can generalize to categorical tasks as well, but such tasks can always be binarized by treating the most common individual response as a `1' and all other responses as `0'.
-Let $z_i \in \{0,1\}$ be the true (unknown) label for task.
+We employ the Dawid-Skene model for a crowdsourcing problem~\cite{dawid1979maximum}.
+A crowdsourcing problem consists of $N$ tasks, each of which is considered a binary labeling task.
+Binary tasks can represent image classification tasks, survey questions, and other problems.
+While relatively simplistic, binary labeling forms the basis of most crowdsourcing models.
+In our results, we analyze three such tasks: recognizing whether one written statement \textit{entails} another statement, classifying a photograph of a bird as containing one species or another, and identifying whether a given web page would be relevant to a given topic (see Sec.~\ref{subsec:datasets}).
+The binary task model can also generalize to categorical tasks, but such tasks can always be binarized by treating the most common individual response as a `1' and all other responses as `0'.
+Let $z_i \in \{0,1\}$ be the true (unknown) label for task $i$.
 A total of $M$ workers are given one or more of these tasks and respond by providing a label for the given task.
 Let $y_{ij} \in \{0,1\}$ be the response of worker $j \in [1,M]$ to task $i \in [1,N]$, $a_i$ the total number of 1-labels for task $i$, $b_i$ the total number of 0-labels, and $n_i=a_i + b_i $ the total number of responses to $i$.
 Individual worker responses are taken as iid for a given task.
 Not all workers necessarily respond to every task, so define $J_i$ as the set of workers who responded to task $i$, and $\left| \cup_{i=1}^N J_i \right| = M$ (we assume every worker responds to at least one task and no worker responds to the same task more than once).
 Likewise, let $I_j$ be the set of tasks that worker $j$ responded to, with $\lvert \cup_{j=1}^M I_j \rvert = N$.
 The crowdsourcer can then aggregate the individual responses to reach a consensus response.
 The goal is to infer best estimates $\hat{z}_i \approx z_i$ given worker responses $y_{ij}$.
 Often the crowdsourcer must approach this goal under budget constraints, as costs are incurred when employing a crowd.
 Let $T$ be a crowdsourcer's total budget, meaning the crowdsourcer can request at most $T$ individual worker responses.
 This constraint leads to $\sum_i n_i \leq T$.
 In seminal work, Dawid and Skene use an EM-algorithm to infer $z_i$ that outperforms the basic majority-vote strategy~\cite{dawid1979maximum} and much subsequent work has studied and generalized this approach~\cite{snow2008cheap,sheng2008get}.